-We hold client records for each person receiving a service from IDS.
-We keep your name, contact details and your Service Agreement on your consumer record and the services you receive in the client file.
+We hold records for each person receiving a service from IDS; this includes; your name, contact details and service agreement.

-Other details such as your care plan, information about your personal needs, special requests and conversations you have with our team members that are relevant to the services we offer are also kept on your client record.
+Other details such as your care plan, information about your personal needs, special requests and conversations you have with our team members that are relevant to the services we offer are kept on your client case notes.
 We update this information each time we speak to you.

 Can you access your information?

 Yes, you have a right to request access to your information.
 If you would like to see the information we have about you, ask your IDS team member to arrange a time when you can come to our office to view your records.

 If you believe any of the information we have is not correct, you can ask for it to be corrected.

 Who else can see your information?

 Your information can only be seen by the IDS team members in the service involved in your support.
 Otherwise, we only release information about you if you agree or if we are required by law, such as in a medical emergency.

 You have a say in what happens to your information